watersalesman/BeastQuest/requests.md

 ## Asynchronous Requests

-The asynchronous request API will wrap a standard request in a [std::async](http://en.cppreference.com/w/cpp/thread/async) function call.
+The asynchronous request API wraps a standard request in a [std::async](http://en.cppreference.com/w/cpp/thread/async) function call.
 It returns a `quest::AsyncResponse` which is a [std::future](http://en.cppreference.com/w/cpp/thread/future) of a `quest::Response` object as shown by the defintion below: